SystemsApproach/security/tls.rst

 but is still requires a round trip time to establish the session.
-But because the new session keys are known to both sides before the first handshake message is sent, session resumption opens up the possibility of sending "0-RTT data" along with the handhsake.
+But because the new session keys are known to both sides before the first handshake message is sent, session resumption opens up the possibility of sending "0-RTT data" along with the handshake.
 0-RTT data can be included along with the handshake messages, without waiting one RTT for keys to be established.
 This is beneficial from a performance perspective, especially for short-lived connections, but it comes with